ChengHaoCHANG/HNGD_VScode/README.md

 The implementation of the first version of this code is presented in F. Passelaigue “Hydride Nucleation-Growth-Dissolution Model: Implementation in BISON”, Master Thesis, The Pennsylvania State University (2020) (https://etda.libraries.psu.edu/catalog/17572fpp8).
 The structure of the code has been modified since.
 The current structure is detailed in HNGD_Xcode/README.pdf

 The current version (labeled mHNGD model) is based on F. Passelaigue, P.-C. A. Simon, A. T. Motta “Predicting the hydride rim by improving the solubility limits in the Hydride Nucleation-Growth-Dissolution (HNGD) model.”
 Journal of Nuclear Materials (submitted)

-The folder HNGD_Xcode contains a README.pdf file detailing the structure of the code and how to use it.

 The work in this repository can be cited using the BibTex command below: